 • Sahada Coworking (Ponce): Hot desks and mentorship programming — the only purpose-built coworking option on the south coast.

-The temperature transition between the street and a San Juan coworking space deserves a specific warning.
+The temperature transition between the street and a San Juan coworking space deserves a warning.
 Outside is 85°F (29°C) with full humidity.
-Inside is closer to 65°F (18°C) with aggressive air conditioning running at full capacity.
+Inside is closer to 65°F (18°C) with aggressive air conditioning at full capacity.
 A light jacket at your desk is not optional.

 digital nomad guide to puerto rico taxes towns reality 6

 • PidePR: The local food delivery platform for independent restaurants.
-Covers more of the island than Rappi’s restaurant network and specifically supports businesses outside the major tourist zones.
+Covers more of the island than Rappi’s restaurant network and supports businesses outside the major tourist zones.

 digital nomad guide to puerto rico taxes towns reality 7

-Fitting into Boricua culture without embarrassing yourself
+How do you fit into Boricua culture without embarrassing yourself?

 Puerto Rican culture balances formal professional expectations with deeply personal warmth — and the social signals for each context are specific enough to matter.
 Misreading them costs professional relationships and social credibility.